Volunteer at OIAF

 What do volunteers do at OIAF?

 Volunteers are essential to our events in all kinds of ways.
 Volunteer roles range from Airport Greeter to Wrecking Crew.
-Experienced volunteers can level up to Volunteer Leaders in roles like Assistant Volunteer Coordinator.
-All roles, and their requirements, can be reviewed in this Volunteers Position Guide.
+Experienced volunteers can level up to Volunteer Team Leads in roles like Assistant Volunteer Coordinator.
+All roles, and their requirements, can be reviewed in our Volunteer Position Guide.

 The Volunteer Handbook is also available to review with more details about what is expected of volunteers at OIAF.